danchiacchia/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Daniel J. Chiacchia holds a Master’s degree in Social Psychology from York University and he is currently a Research Advisor at Kinark Child and Family Services.
+Daniel J. Chiacchia holds a Master’s degree in Social and Personality Psychology from York University and he is currently a Research Advisor at Ontario's largest child and youth mental health agency.